You want to have big and massive traps?

 Also, something notably important that gets underestimated a lot, is keeping the volume in your “deload phase” appropriate.

 Some folks tend to train “too heavy” in their deload week.

 I find myself in a similar situation, trust me.
-But aiming for best results and enhanced performance, we need to stick to it.
+But aiming for the best results and enhanced performance, we need to obey the rules.